Power spray equipment freeze damage is expensive in repair expense, downtime & missed appointments. That’s why winterizing sprayers matters.

 - Add anti-freeze to equipment being stored for the winter.

 Awareness and preparation are key to preventing freeze damage to your spray equipment.
 Remind technicians of their responsibilities to prevent damage to company equipment.
 Perform spot checks to ensure your policies are implemented.
-Track damage by technician to identify repeat offenders and problems with equipment design.
+Track damage by technicians to identify repeat offenders and problems with equipment design.